rlourette/ArticlesPapers/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility/Ubiquitous_Location-Extending_P1s_Platform_from_Outdoor_GNSS_to_Indoor_and_Asset-Level_Visibility.md

 **Channel Sounding:** A Bluetooth 6.0 feature that measures distance between devices by analyzing signal characteristics across multiple frequency channels.
 Achieves 10-centimeter accuracy using phase-based ranging.

 **Covariance Matrix:** A mathematical representation of uncertainty and correlations between estimated variables.
 In positioning, it quantifies how confident the system is about each coordinate and how errors in one dimension relate to errors in others.

+**CS Reflector:** A Bluetooth 6.0 device role in Channel Sounding where the device responds to ranging requests from an initiator.
+Asset tags typically operate as reflectors, enabling relay nodes (initiators) to measure distance to the tag.

 **Dead Reckoning:** Position estimation by integrating velocity and heading measurements from motion sensors.
 Useful for short-term position continuity but accumulates drift over time without external corrections.